ischweizer/score-optimizer/README.md

 score-optimizer
 ===============

-Small calculation suite for the scroe system used by the Deutsche Turnliga (DTL)
+Small calculation suite for the score system used by the Deutsche Turnliga (DTL)